 Referential integrity

-Referential integrity is a concept in [relational databases] that ensures the relationships between tables are maintained.
+Referential integrity is a concept in relational databases that ensures the relationships between tables are maintained.
 It enforces the consistency and validity of the relationships between tables by defining rules that must be followed when inserting, updating, or deleting records.
+Those rules are part of the data model, declared as foreign-key constraints in the foreign keys that link a child table to its parent.